Select an Area of Practice

 - Barron v.
 Ford Motor Co.
 Jury Trial, U.S.D.C. - Central District of Illinois.
 We served as co-counsel with Baker & McKenzie on a product liability action in which the plaintiff was a passenger in a Ford Escort which was being driven by her sister.
 Plaintiff, a 27-year-old who has paraplegia from the waist down, was ejected from the vehicle during a rollover accident.
 She claimed the sunroof and the vehicle's retention system were defectively designed, that Ford breached its implied warranty of merchantability and the vehicle was not crashworthy.
 Plaintiff asked the jury for between $6 and $7 million.
 Result: Not guilty.

 - Cross v.
 Ainsworth Seed Co.
-Statute of repose barring products liability actions against defendants who, for more than ten years, had had nothing to do with design, planning, supervision, or management of construction or improvement to real property was not unconstitutional special legislation and did not violate due process and equal protection clauses of Federal Constitution.
+Dismissal with prejudice obtained and sustained on appeal of unique issue of first impression: Statute of repose barring products liability actions against defendants who, for more than ten years, had had nothing to do with design, planning, supervision, or management of construction or improvement to real property was not unconstitutional special legislation and did not violate due process and equal protection clauses of Federal Constitution.
 Statute of repose in products liability actions was reenacted without savings clause, and, thus, would be given retroactive effect and would act as bar to actions premised on defects in design in construction before 1979 as well as after.

 - Baldwin v.
 R.D.
 Werner Obtained not guilty verdict for aluminum ladder manufacturer when plaintiff fell sustaining a triple leg fracture and shoulder dislocation.

-- In re Guardianship of Babb 162 Ill.
-2d 153 (1994) Successfully overturned established Illinois law, resulting in a ban of the use of loan receipts to avoid contribution under the Illinois Contribution Act.
+- In re Guardianship of Babb Successfully overturned established Illinois law, resulting in a ban of the use of loan receipts to avoid contribution under the Illinois Contribution Act.

 - Oak State Products, Inc. v.
-Ecolab, Inc. Application of Moorman doctrine to contracts for professional services does not preclude all such actions.
-Uniform Commercial Code does not preempt all express warranties in service contracts.
+Ecolab, Inc. Key appellate decision on application of Moorman Doctrine that it does not preclude all actions relative to contracts for professional services.
+In addition, Uniform Commercial Code does not preempt all express warranties in service contracts.
 Express warranties can exist in service contracts and there is a cause of action under Illinois law for breach of express warranty in a service contract.

 - Anderson v.
 GROWMARK, Inc., et al. Successfully defended ($67K verdict) large agribusiness cooperative in six-week product liability trial involving death of race horses from contaminated feed in which plaintiffs claimed property damage of $1.8M and past and future lost profits of $27-55M.